-This Review of Operations covers the 12 month period to 31 December 2018.
+This Review of Operations covers the 12 month period to 31 December 2019.

-Australian Bauxite Limited (ABx or the Company) is an emerging bauxite producer and exploration company listed on the Australian Securities Exchange (ASX) on 24 December 2009.
-Its ASX code is ABX.
+Australian Bauxite Limited (ABx or the Company) is a bauxite production and high technology research company listed on the Australian Securities Exchange (ASX) for 10 years with ticker code ABX.

-ABx currently holds 14 bauxite tenements in New South Wales, Queensland and Tasmania covering 834 km2 and operates its first mining operations at the Bald Hill bauxite project in Tasmania - see Figures 1 & 2.
+ABx currently holds 10 bauxite tenements in Queensland, Tasmania and NSW covering 700 km2 and operates its Bald Hill bauxite mine project at Campbell Town in northern Tasmania - see Figures 1 & 2.
 ABx's bauxite is gibbsite trihydrate (THA) bauxite that can be processed into alumina at low temperature- the type in short supply globally.
-It is a bauxite free of quartz, alkalis and base metals, making it also ideal for cement-making.
+It is a bauxite free of quartz, alkalis and base metals, making it ideal for cement-making.
 Some zones of grey-white bauxite may be suitable for manufacture of refractories, abrasives and chemicals.

-ABx's bauxite can be beneficiated into high value products via two new technologies, namely TasTech physical upgrading and ALCORE chemical upgrading.
-ALCORE Limited (ALCORE) is a wholly owned subsidiary operating a Research Centre on the Central Coast of New South Wales where it is currently undertaking the production of test samples.
-A patent application has been lodged for its technology to refine raw bauxite to produce Aluminium Fluoride (AIF3) and other valuable co-products including the Corethane gas substitute.
-AIF3 is a key electrolyte ingredient in aluminium production by aluminium smelters.
-Global demand for AIF3 is increasing strongly as aluminium production increases and will grow rapidly when use of AIF3 in lithium batteries increases.
+ABx's bauxite can be beneficiated into high value products via two new technologies, namely TasTech physical upgrading and chemical upgrading using ABx's 90% owned subsidiary, ALCORE Limited (Alcore) technology.
+Alcore operates a Research Centre on the Central Coast of New South Wales where it is has completed six-months of testwork of the chemical refining of aluminium-rich raw materials into Aluminium Fluoride (AlF3), a high-priced ingredient used in aluminium smelters and lithium-ion batteries.
+Alcore's results have exceeded expectations and a production strategy is in process.
+Alcore has global exclusive rights to the aluminium-related portion of Core Technology (Patent Application) for its technology to refine raw bauxite to produce AlF3 and other valuable coproducts including the Corethane gas substitute.
+Global demand for AlF3 is increasing strongly as aluminium production increases and will grow rapidly when use of AlF3 in lithium-ion and new technology batteries increases.